callbacked/psvita-llm/README.md

 *   **Breaking up some code:** Having everything in a single file like the original llama2.c file is pretty cool, but I should have seperated the networking code as I feel like that could be used in other projects that involve downloading stuff/doing curl calls on the internet, it'd be a good reference to have.

 *   **Multithreading:** The current code has commented out `#pragma omp` directives.
 It's because OpenMP does not play nicely with the Vita's CPU.
-Leaving it on led to crashes upon generation.
+Leaving it on led to crashes upon token generation.
 A significant performance boost could probably be seen by implementing a native multithreading solution using stuff in `SceThreadMgr` library in the sdk (?), especially for parallelizing the `matmul` ops in the transformer's forward pass. **For now this is all single threaded**.

 But I'm out of my depth in terms of development with the SDK, but it is something worth considering should I give this project another look though.